Central bearded dragon: Reproduction

 The age of sexual maturity has not been measured, although it is estimated to be about one or two years.
 Body size and growth rates are more important than age when determining sexual maturity in bearded dragons.
 Males will become very aggressive towards each other and will assert their dominance by inflating their beards and through fast head bobbing.
 Breeding typically occurs in the early spring.
 Females will lay a clutch of 11–30 oblong-shaped eggs in a shallow nest dug in the sand.
 After being laid, the eggs are buried and are left unattended.
 The eggs will hatch approximately 60 to 80 days later, depending on the incubation temperature.
 In captivity, they can be incubated in a styrofoam fish box, but without a male lizard, the female's eggs will not be fertile.
 However, a female bearded dragon can retain sperm, and thus produce fertile eggs even after being separated from a male.

 Courtship involves the male "head bobbing" to display dominance.
 If the female displays submissive behaviour, the male will use his mouth to grab the back of the female's head and the male will also wrap his front legs around the female's upper torso to keep her from moving.
 Copulation and insemination are quick.
 The gestation period averages about a month and a half.

 Thermally-induced sex reversal

+The sex of bearded dragons is typically determined genetically via a ZW sex-determination system.
+Unlike the XY system in mammals (where males are XY and females XX), bearded dragon males possess two of the same chromosomes (ZZ) while females carry the distinct pair (ZW).

-A 2015 study showed that high-temperature incubation of eggs transforms genetically male individuals into functional females.
-Normally their sex is determined genetically.
-Males have ZZ sex chromosomes, females ZW.
-However, when their eggs are incubated at temperatures above 32 °C (90 °F) some genetic males are born female.
-These females are fertile, sometimes producing more eggs than the ZW females.
-As juveniles, the sex reversed ZZ females resemble ZZ males with respect to relative tail length and boldness.
-However, as adults sex-reversed ZZ females lack the larger head and greater bite force of ZZ males and more closely resemble ZW females.
+A 2015 study demonstrated that when bearded dragon eggs are incubated at high temperatures (typically above 32 °C / 90 °F), genetic males (ZZ) undergo sex reversal and develop as functional females.
+These sex-reversed ZZ females are fertile and have been observed to produce nearly twice as many eggs as standard ZW females.
+Because these sex-reversed females lack the W chromosome entirely, mating them with normal ZZ males produces offspring that are exclusively ZZ.

+It has been shown that while genetic (ZW) females follow a standard set of instructions directed by the sex chromosomes, sex-reversed (ZZ) females are feminized through cellular stress pathways triggered by the heat.
+Despite these completely different developmental beginnings, the two pathways eventually converge to produce indistinguishable functional ovaries.

+Juvenile sex-reversed females exhibit male-like behaviors, being bolder, more active, and preferring higher body temperatures than ZW females.
+However, the difference in physical traits does not persist as they age.
+Adult sex-reversed dragons lack the larger heads and bite force of males, indistinguishably resembling ZW females.